InFog/evaldojunior.com/_posts/2015-01-08-are-micro-frameworks-suitable-only-for-small-projects.md

 Don't know how to organize your code?
 Use default directories organization from CodeIgniter and done.

-Don't really understands MVC?
+Don't really understand MVC?
 Just create controllers, models and views following the documentation and done.
 And it's ok if you have a lot of business logic in your controllers and super slim models used just for data persistence and database's searches and basically no real OOP at all (that was my case).